 iPad, iPhone, Android and Windows running app version 7.3 and above.

-Tap Code shares never-before-told details of underground operations during the Vietnam War while weaving in an inspiring story of true love, honor, and courage as husband and wife endured the hardest circumstances they had ever faced.
+Never-before-told details of underground operations during the Vietnam War told through one airman's inspiring story of true love, honor, and courage.

-When Air Force pilot Captain Carlyle "Smitty" Harris was shot down over Vietnam on April 4, 1965, he had no idea what horrors awaited him in the infamous Hoa Lo prison--nicknamed the "Hanoi Hilton."
-Harris was the sixth American POW captured in the air war over North Vietnam, and for the next eight years, Smitty and hundreds of other American POWs--including John McCain and George "Bud" Day--suffered torture, solitary confinement, and abuse.
+Air Force pilot Captain Carlyle "Smitty" Harris was shot down over Vietnam on April 4, 1965, and taken to the infamous Hoa Lo prison--nicknamed the "Hanoi Hilton."
+For the next eight years, Smitty and hundreds of other American POWs--including John McCain and George "Bud" Day--suffered torture, solitary confinement, and abuse.

 Back home, meanwhile, Harris's wife, Louise, raised their three children alone, unsure of her husband's fate.
 One of the first POW wives of the Vietnam War, she became a role model for many wives, advocating for herself and her children in her husband's absence.